News & Events

 • Session 3: Public Records RequestsPresented by Wyoming State Archives Records Analyst Stephanie Gertken.
 Public records requests can be overwhelming.
 This session will provide you with guidance on how to get started including first-hand experience explaining what is involved in responding to public records requests and discussion of how this is related to state statutes and laws.

 • Session 4: Digital PreservationPresented by Wyoming State Archives Digital Archivist Cindy Brown and State Archivist Sara Davis.
 With more and more records being created in a digital environment and new norms for providing access, this session will guide participants on the basics of caring for and ensuring long-term access of born-digital and digitized records.
-The session will include information about sustainable file formats, back-up strategies, and more.
+The session will include information about sustainable file formats, backup strategies, and more.

 • Session 5: Email Management, Presented by Oregon State Archives State Records Manager Kristofer Stenson.
 This hour-long session is devoted to email management, including strategies and solutions for long-term preservation and access.